Cheapest Website Builders: Get Online for Under $15

 How Much Does Hostinger Cost?

 To unlock Hostinger’s full suite of AI tools and ecommerce features, you’ll need the Business plan.
-However, the majority of core website features, such as a free domain name and access to the AI website builder, come with the cheaper plan.
-While Hostinger doesn’t offer a free plan, there’s a 30-day free trial, as well as a 30-day money-back guarantee.
-Plus, you can get up to three months for free if you choose a 48-month subscription.
+Still, the majority of core website features, such as a free domain name and access to the AI website builder, come with the cheaper plan.
+If you’re unsure which to choose, Hostinger offers a seven-day free trial, as well as a 30-day money-back guarantee.

 Is Hostinger Good Value for Money?

 I really enjoyed setting up a website with Hostinger because of its AI-powered builder and tools.
 This made the whole experience easy and quick – in my opinion, it rivals Squarespace for ease of use.
 However, because of its more limited suite of features and lack of key functionality (such as email marketing), Hostinger is best for very small businesses and personal, informational sites.
-At such an affordable price point, it’s definitely worth the money.2.
-Shopify: $5 Shopify Starter plan
+At such an affordable price point, it’s definitely worth the money.

 Shopify